Pathophysiological evaluation of venous catheter infections in hemodialysis patients

 Baskin JL, Pui CH, Reiss U, Wilimas JA, Metzger ML, Ribeiro RC, et al. Management of occlusion and thrombosis associated with long-term indwelling central venous catheters.
 Lancet.
 2009;374(9684):159-69.

-Opilla M. Chapter 11 - Catheter-Related Complications of Home Parenteral Nutrition.
+Opilla M. Catheter-Related Complications of Home Parenteral Nutrition.
 In: Corrigan ML, Roberts K, Steiger E, editors.
-Adult Short Bowel Syndrome: Academic Press; 2019. p.
+Adult Short Bowel Syndrome: Academic Press; 2018. p.
 147-63.

 Tokhadzé N, Chennell P, Cueff R, Sautou V. Do bevacizumab solutions interact with silicone or polyurethane catheters during an infusion through implantable venous access ports?
 J R Soc Interface.
 2019;16(158):20180721.